In this article, we’ll talk about toys opportunities in China throughout the story of the amazing development of Lego.

 To keep in touch with them while giving them the time to think about your products, you’ll need:

 The most popular app in China.
-As Facebook, it’s a messenger app allowing users to spread content on a wall, and to get access to a plurality of useful features.
+Like Facebook, it’s a messenger app allowing users to spread content on a wall, and to get access to a plurality of useful features.

 What to do on WeChat:

 - Make up an E-brochure

 - Use newsletter